thiagocapuano/waves-documentation/en/getting-started/as-a-user.md

 ## Account Management

-After installing Waves Client, you will need to create an account. the account can be created through our [_**Account Management Guide**_](/waves-client/account-management.md) which includes all required information about your account.
+After installing Waves Client, you will need to create an account. the account can be created through our [_**Account Management Guide**_](/waves-client/account-management.md) which includes all required information about your account in addition to [Waves Keeper](/waves-client/account-management/waves-keeper.md) feature.

 ## Transfers and Gateways